WHAT IS ENDURO MOUNTAIN BIKE RACING?

 IS THERE A WOMEN’S DIVISION?

 Yes!
 Women are encouraged to sign up and race.
-The Women, Men, and U19 categories will all have their own separate results and winners (but during the race, men and women will be riding together).
+The Women, Men’s Sport, Men’s Expert, and U19 Sport, and U19 Expert categories will all have their own separate results and winners (but during the race, men and women will be riding together).

 MY SON/DAUGHTER JUST TURNED 12 YEARS OLD.
 CAN THEY RACE?